pyexcel/pyexcel/docs/source/design.rst

 Data source
 -------------

+A data source is a storage format of structured data.
 The most popular data source is an excel file.
 Libre Office/Microsoft Excel could easily generate an new excel file of desired format.
 Besides a physical file, this library recognizes additional three additional sources: